What Is Image SEO?

 Edit: the last version of WordPress natively implements image lazy-loading.

 Image Compression: Reduce Images’ Size

 Image compression is the low hanging fruit of image SEO optimization: you have to grab it.
 It will boost your page performance and improve your user experience.

 You should never be afraid of compressing your images: most of the time the user cannot see the quality lost.

 There are two main techniques for image compression: Lossless compression and lossy compression.

 - Lossless image compression: the image quality remains largely the same;

 I mentioned before the importance of EXIT and metadata for SEO.
-The lossless image compression method is almost only about getting rid of these metadata.
+The lossless image compression method is almost only about getting rid of this metadata.
 That’s why I said that you should only optimize EXIF data for your most important images.

 In the lossy image compression method does not decompress digital data back to 100% of the original.
 It means that when you use lossy compression, your image will lose some pixels and therefore some quality.

 At this point, you are probably asking yourself: should I use a lossy or a lossless image compression for my images?
-Most of the SEO Guides and Blogs speaking about images optimization say that it’s all about finding a good compromise between file size and image quality.
+Most of the SEO Guides and Blogs speaking about image optimization say that it’s all about finding a good compromise between file size and image quality.
 This is true, but not completely.